rocky-linux/documentation/docs/labs/systems_administration_I/lab7-software_management.md

 - Query packages for information
 - Install software from binary packages
-- Resolve some basic dependencies issues
+- Resolve some basic dependency issues
-- Compile and install software from source
+- Compile and install software from the source

 Estimated time to complete this lab: 90 minutes

 ## Binary files and source files

-The applications you currently have installed on your system depend on a few factors.
+The applications installed on your system depend on a few factors.
 The major factor depends on the software package groups selected during the operating system installation.
 The other factor depends on what has been done to the system since its use.

 You will find that one of your routine tasks as a Systems Administrator is software management.
 This often involves: